encode/django-rest-framework/docs/tutorial/2-requests-and-responses.md

     @api_view(['GET', 'POST'])
     def snippet_list(request):
         """
-        List all snippets, or create a new snippet.
+        List all code snippets, or create a new snippet.
         """
         if request.method == 'GET':
             snippets = Snippet.objects.all()